Oral Cancer Screening Oakland, CA

 What does an oral cancer screening entail?

-At Curtis J. Perry DDS, we will look for signs of abnormal tissue.
+At Oakland Smile Dentistry, we will look for signs of abnormal tissue.
 Typically, we will see visible symptoms like red and white bumps, hard lumps, rough patches, or changes in the position of your teeth.
 Much of the screening is done visually.
 However, we will also feel your cheeks and the inside of your mouth while wearing gloves.
 This is to identify whether or not you have any strange or hard lumps within this tissue.
 Remember, oral cancer can impact all areas of the mouth, so the examination must be thorough.
 Since technology is constantly improving, we may use other testing resources when you come in and will be happy to discuss the process with you when you visit our dental office.
 We guarantee that the test is gentle and that you should feel comfortable during it.

 How frequently should I have an oral cancer screening?